scherrer-joshua/mnypot/termProject/README.md

 HOW TO INSTALL/RUN OUR PROJECT:

 This project has 4 main files:
-"app.js" is located within the main directory, named "termProject" "InitialDropDown.html", "UserSubForm.html", and "OurCollectedDataVis.html" are located inside the "views" folder within the main directory
+`app.js` is located within the main directory, named `termProject` `InitialDropDown.html`, `UserSubForm.html`, and `OurCollectedDataVis.html` are located inside the `views` folder within the main directory

 Our project code was written using a combo of HTML, CSS, and JavaScript.
 For our pie charts, we used Chart.js framework.

 This project requires the following npm libraries:
--express
+- express
--mongoose
+- mongoose
--mustache-express
+- mustache-express

 Finally, this project uses mongoDB for our data-related needs.
 The code necessary to access the database is as follows: